tmpfs/trucks/doc/EXAMPLE.md

 ## Example

 This document demonstrates the compiler output.
+Developers that have configured the project can run `mk example` and open [index.html](https://github.com/tmpfs/trucks/blob/master/doc/example/index.html) to see the rendered component.

 ---